-The County cannot escape preemption simply by recasting its flavor ban as a regulation of tobacco sales rather than tobacco production.
+No matter the Ninth Circuit's view, California cannot escape preemption simply by recasting its flavor ban as a regulation of tobacco sales rather than tobacco production.
 The Supremacy Clause does not turn on such word play.
 This Court has twice reversed the Ninth Circuit for interpreting an express preemption clause in a way that allows States and localities to defeat federal product standards with a sales ban. "[I]t 'would make no sense," this Court has explained, "to allow state regulations to escape preemption because they addressed the purchase, rather than manufacture, of a federally regulated product."
 Nat'l Meat, 565 U.S. at 464.
 Standards always target the product itself, so a regulation of tobacco standards is preempted no matter if it is aimed at "production" or "sales."
-Engine Mfrs., 541 U.S. at 254.
+Engine Mfrs, 541 U.S. at 254.
 This case is no different.

-Nor may the County rely on a sweeping construction of the TCA's savings clause to escape preemption.
-This Court has rejected-repeatedly such expansive readings.
-Many federal laws contain a broad savings clause that protects state and local regulatory power or preserves state and local remedies.
-Several times, a State or locality has argued that a savings clause permits it to act in a way that undermines the very law that contains the savings clause.
-And time and again, the Court has rejected those arguments and held that a savings clause is not some kind of statutory self-destruct mechanism.
-Because the Ninth Circuit's reading of the TCA's savings clause conflicts with this Court's commonsense construction of federal savings clauses, the Court should intervene.

-In carefully crafted, plain language, Congress told Los Angeles County not to do this.
-The County did it anyway.
+Nor may California rely on a sweeping construction of the TCA's saving clause to escape preemption.
+This Court has rejected-repeatedly-such expansive readings.
+Indeed, many federal laws contain a broad saving clause that protects state and local regulatory power or preserves state and local remedies.
+States and localities have often argued that a saving clause permits them to act in a way that undermines the very law containing the saving clause.
+And time and again, the Court has rejected those arguments and held that a saving clause is not some kind of statutory self-destruct mechanism.
+Because the Ninth Circuit's reading of the TCA's saving clause conflicts with this Court's consistent construction of federal saving clauses, the Court should intervene.
+In carefully crafted, plain language, Congress told California not to do this.
+California did it anyway, and the Ninth Circuit approved.
 Such willful subversion of the Supremacy Clause should not be allowed to stand.